kgklein/PLUME/README.md

 (tau,mu,alph,q,D,vv)|species   !64-69,70-75,76-81,82-87,88-93
 ```

-The value of the dispersion relation is written to the file:
+The value of the dispersion relation is written to the files:
 ```
           'data/',trim(dataName),'/',&
           trim(param),'_',int(1000.*scan(is)%range_i),&